DigitalPublishingToolkit/NN11/md/book.md

 globalization of values, let alone that of politics.
 The Internet does facilitate the emergence of a political space at the scale of the planet but that space still has to be invented.
-By the time this has actually taken place there is a real chance that the Internet will cease to exist.
+By the time this has actually happened there is a real chance that the Internet will cease to exist.

-# Chapter 3: From Collective Intelligence to Distributed Competence
+# Chapter 3.
+From Collective Intelligence to Distributed Capability

 The reason why freedom of expression takes on such importance as an issue is because it lies at the very core of the collective organization